Datagouv Fr

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description 'Single dataset by id or slug.' clearly states the tool retrieves one dataset using an identifier, distinguishing it from sibling tool 'search_datasets' which returns multiple results.
+The description 'Single dataset by id or slug.' clearly states the tool's purpose: retrieving a specific dataset using either an ID or slug.
+It is a specific verb+resource combination that distinguishes it from sibling tools like 'search_datasets' which performs searches.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.